Frightful Four: Fictional team biography

-Wizard was later freed by the same individual who financed his attack and gave him more resources to reform the Frightful Four.
-Using Gazelle, Reptilla, and Vertigo of Salem's Seven, Wizard attacked Chicago to get the attention of Mister Fantastic.
-Mister Fantastic was almost defeated by the Frightful Four until Scarlet Witch appeared to help him.
-After witnessing the scale of the Quiet Man's plans for revenge coupled with the "betrayal" of his clone Bentley 23, Wizard led the new Frightful Four of himself, She-Thing, Thundra and Sandman against the Quiet Man's invasion concluding that this was not a world he wanted for his "son".
+Wizard is later freed by the same individual who financed his attack and is given more resources to reform the Frightful Four.
+Using Gazelle, Reptilla, and Vertigo of Salem's Seven, Wizard attacks Chicago to get the attention of Mister Fantastic.
+Mister Fantastic is almost defeated by the Frightful Four until Scarlet Witch appears to help him.
+After witnessing the scale of the Quiet Man's plans for revenge coupled with the "betrayal" of his clone Bentley 23, Wizard leads the new Frightful Four of She-Thing, Thundra and Sandman against the Quiet Man's invasion, concluding that this was not a world he wanted for his "son".

-After Deadpool failed to deliver Dracula's bride Shiklah in time, Dracula created a literal Frightful Four consisting of Brood mercenary Xzax, Marcus the Centaur, N'Kantu, the Living Mummy, and Frankenstein's Monster.
-Except for Frankenstein's Monster, the entire team was killed by Deadpool.
+After Deadpool failed to deliver Dracula's bride Shiklah in time, Dracula creates a new Frightful Four consisting of Brood mercenary Xzax, Marcus the Centaur, N'Kantu, the Living Mummy, and Frankenstein's Monster.
+Except for Frankenstein's Monster, the entire team is apparently killed by Deadpool.